Dr Anne Stobart

 Honorary University Fellow

 During my career in adult, further and higher education I gained a postgraduate degree in Women’s Studies at the University of Exeter, beginning a persisting interest in the history of medicine and women healers.
-I am also trained as a consultant medical herbalist and I joined Middlesex University, London, in 2000, to teach on their degree programme for professional clinical practitioners of herbal medicine.
-In 2008 I completed my doctorate on early modern household medicine at Middlesex University.
+I am also trained as a consultant medical herbalist and I joined Middlesex University, London, in 2000, to teach on and manage the degree programme for professional clinical practitioners of herbal medicine.
+In 2008 I completed my doctorate on early modern household medicine.
 My doctoral thesis formed the basis of Household Medicine in Seventeenth-Century England which was published in 2016.

-Since leaving my Middlesex university post in London in 2010, I have focused on the Holt Wood Herbs project in Devon, of which I am a co-founder.
-This project seeks to develop sustainable ways of cultivating and using medicinal trees and shrubs, drawing on past practices and developing new and regenerative approaches using permaculture design principles.
-A publication arising from this project is The Medicinal Forest Garden Handbook (forthcoming 2020).
+After leaving my Middlesex University post in London in 2010, I focused on the Holt Wood Herbs project in Devon, redeveloping a redundant conifer plantation as a woodland source of medicinal plants.
+Through this project I sought to develop sustainable ways of cultivating and using medicinal trees and shrubs, drawing on past practices and developing new and regenerative approaches using permaculture design principles.
+A publication arising from this project is The Medicinal Forest Garden Handbook.
+Subsequently I aim to develop the Medicinal Forest Garden Trust to promote further education and research into designs supporting biodiversity and resilience of medicinal plant supplies.
 I am a member of the Advisory Board for the Journal of Herbal Medicine (Elsevier) and I co-ordinate the Herbal History Research Network JISCMail discussion list.

 Seventeenth-century selfhelp healthcare and domestic medicine

-Medicinal trees and shrubs, historical and present cultivation, harvest, trade and use
+Medicinal trees and shrubs, historical and present cultivation, sustainable harvest, trade and use

 Stobart A. (2013) "Lett her refrain from all hott spices": Medicinal recipes and advice in the treatment of the King’s Evil in seventeenth-century south-west England.
 In: DiMeo M and Pennell S (eds) Reading and writing recipe books, 1550-1800.
 Manchester: Manchester University Press, 203-224.